0x3333/scene_sequencer/README.md

 - Timestamp of last usage

 Each time you call the `cycle` service with the same scene list, it advances to the next scene.
 The component uses a hashed identifier for each unique scene sequence to maintain independent tracking of multiple sequences.

+If configured with `go_to_last_timeout`, if called `cycle` after the specified timeout, it will jump to the last scene.
+This is usefull if you have wall switches, so after activating a scene, the next press will go to the "turn_off" scene that must be the last one.
+If it goes to the last one, it will check if the current lights state matches the last scene state, which will make it go to the first one, so the user doesn't need to press twice in the wall switches.

 ## Entities